NicholiNoah/BraveMetaverse/content/blog/SmartFilms.md

 “I think we’re moving into a dangerous medium with virtual reality,” Steven Spielberg said in 2016, “because it gives the viewer a lot of latitude not to take direction from the storytellers but make their own choices of where to look.”

 Very true.
 And who better to recognize this early than Spielberg, right?
 However, contemporary tech disagrees.
-We argue that the latitude he refers to IS the new medium.
+I argue that the latitude he refers to IS the new medium.
 Storytellers must have the courage to allow their viewers to discover the story on their own, building a unique outcome as they go.
 This isn’t a new idea by any means as many describe a “choose your own story” approach where viewers direct what happens next based on key decisions throughout their film experience.
 Take Netflix’s critically acclaimed [Black Mirror: Bandersnatch](https://www.netflix.com/title/80988062) for example.
 Certainly entertaining, and even re-viewable with different choices, but still based on an idea that has been shared as bedtime stories and basement board games for generations.

 I’m here to take this proposed future a couple steps further.
 Not limited to a genre that has been here before, but one that isn’t here yet.
 One that requires active, daily participation in VR culture to see coming.
 I call them Smart Films.